jbeuckm/TiOAuthIO/README.md

 - Include this module in your Titanium project.

-- Add this to tiapp.xml (using example app's url scheme):
+- Fill in your custom URL scheme and add this to your project's tiapp.xml (using example app url scheme):

 ```
 <ios>